Nagaon district

 Nagaon district /as/ is an administrative district in the Indian state of Assam.
 At the time of the 2011 census it was the most populous district in Assam, before Hojai district was split from it in 2016.
+The district headquarters is Nagaon.

 History

-Bordowa was the birthplace of the 15-16th century Vaishnavite reformer Sankardev, who brought about a renaissance in Assamese society.
-Located in Assam's heartland, Nagaon lies at the center of northeast India.
+Located in Assam's heartland, Nagaon lies at the centre of northeast India.
 The district dates back to 1833.
 Its British administrators jocularly described Nagaon as a district of the 3 C's; namely: Chickens, Children, and Cases.
 The region was also called Khagarijan in older records.

 In 1983, amidst the Assam Agitation, the Nellie massacre took place in the village of Nellie, and other villages surrounding it.
-The massacre claimed the lives of 1,600 to 2,000 Bengali-speaking Muslims.
+The massacre claimed the lives of 1,600 to 2,000 Bengali Muslims.
 It was perpetrated by a mob of Tiwa, and Assamese Hindus.

 On 15 August 2016, the three tehsils of Nagaon district, namely Hojai, Doboka, and Lanka, were carved out to form the Hojai district.